MvMukesh/Amazon_Fine_Food_Review/README.md

    * Can say if review(1,2) are more similar then there distance(v1,v2) will be less, `or similar points are closer`
    * **`If all +ve and -ve points will be in there closer boundery it will become easy to draw plane between them and seprate them in two groups`**
 4. `How to find a Method which takes Text as input and convert it into d-dimensional vactor, such that similar text must be closer Geometrically(distance must be least between similar reviews)?`
-   * Bag-of-Words (simplest technique to change words to vectors) going down this list complexity increases
+   * Bag-of-Words (simplest technique to change words to vectors) => works on count of words, going down this list complexity increases
+      * Binary/Boolean Bag-of-Words (variation of BOW) => if word comes up 1 else 0
    * Tf-idf (term frequency-inverse document frequency)
    * Word2vec (technique for natural language processing)
    * Averag Word2vec